Do you know the science-power behind simple exercise?

 For this goal to achieve, in my view, we need two things.

-Let’s make a healthy lifestyle a personal responsibility, let’s be the owner of our healthy life.
+Let’s make a healthy lifestyle a personal choice, let’s be the owner of our healthy life.

-Let’s make sure that without a healthy diet, excellent health is impossible.
+Let’s understand that without a healthy-diet habit, excellent health is impossible.

 Is your body-mind really doing a job or just you doing a job?

-Up to now I have done many jobs in my life.
+Up to now I’ve done many jobs in my life.

 I switched many jobs in different stages of my life depending on life circumstances.

-Sometimes I got paid a little more money but I didn’t like my work and I gave up.
+Sometimes I got paid a little more money but I didn’t like the work and I gave up.

 Sometimes I got less paid but I liked the work a little bit more and continued for a longer period of time.